- Acupuncture & Cupping

 Acupuncture was thought by the Ancient Chinese to alter energy flow through a system of channels or meridians which course through the body.
 The Chinese believe that the circulation of this energy or life force (‘Chi’) influences health and well-being.
 Although the precise mechanism is unclear, it is probable that Acupuncture exerts an effect through the central nervous system.
 By the stimulation of very fine nerves which run beneath the skin it is possible to modify nerve impulses to the spinal cord and brain.
 This may facilitate the release of certain chemical transmitters, thereby easing many symptoms for which Acupuncture can be effective.

 Adam utilises cupping, which is a very old technique spanning the continents and was used in far eastern countries, Africa, north and south America and across Europe.
 It is recorded that the founder of the Royal Marsden hospital, Dr William Marsden, used cupping extensively during the 1930's.
 Adam has found cupping to dramatically help with conditions such as diarrhoea, constipation and abdominal bloatedness.
 Additionally, it is extremely beneficial for muscular-skeletal problems like back pain, frozen shoulders and tightness in thigh and calf.
-He has also found it very useful for those suffering from respiratory problems, facial paralysis (Bells Palsy) and a number of other complaints.
+He has also found it very useful for those suffering from respiratory problems, facial paralysis (Bell's Palsy) and other complaints.

 Adam uses the more traditional way to apply the cups, which requires a flame to be placed inside the cup (via a lit cotton wool bud soaked in methylated spirit) thereby burning away the oxygen which results in a vacuum .
 The cup is then quickly and strategically placed against the patient’s body, usually where a light dab of baby oil has been applied in order to assist the process of the cup 'sticking' to the body.
 The cups come in varying sizes and can be used on adults and children alike.

 Another ancient technique Adam uses is Moxibustion.
 Moxibustion is a therapy that uses moxa, which comprises predominantly of a herb called mugwort.
 It comes in various forms, shapes and sizes but typically Adam uses it either in a stick form that resembles a cigar or as a small solid cone shape placed on the end of the needle.
 In either instance the herb is lit and provides a concentrated heat that is usually extremely comforting.
 This sensation may be localised or can spread superficially or deeper into the body.
 This technique is called 'indirect moxibustion' because it is not placed directly on the skin; where it is placed on specific acupuncture points on the skin is known as 'direct moxibustion'.
+Adam tends to use the Japanese technique for 'direct moxibustion' called Okyu.
+This treatment utilises tiny rice grain sizes of moxa. lit on strategic locations to maximise the benefit.

 Adam uses Moxibustion because from a TCM perspective it moves the qi and blood to clear obstructions and stagnation in the body; as moxa is warming it is Yang in its energetic quality and so when the body is affected by external pathogenic factors, especially cold it will help remove the restrictions that cold causes which results in the stagnation of flow of qi and blood.
 In Chinese Medicine, when qi and blood do not flow, it often leads to pain.
 Sometimes the qi and blood of the body will flow counter to its normal course, this can be the cause of many problems such as nausea, headaches and even panic attacks.
 Moxa [and acupuncture] can rectify the course of qi and blood.
 Furthermore if there is a lack of warmth or Qi in the body, symptoms such as weakness, lack of energy, poor circulation, body chills, poor digestion, frequent urination and/or bowel movement, infertility and other problems can result.
 The warming properties of moxa can help tremendously to restore vitality and energy.